scoconno/scoconno.github.io/Teaching/Time/Assignments/Project/Proposal.md

 ### Introduction
 Every discipline asks some question about time.
 That’s what makes it such a good topic.
 Hopefully, you have already started asking some of these questions yourselves.
 The purpose of this independent project is to teach you how to research a topic that interests you.
-That involves teaching you how to find relevant information.

 But where do you start?
 We are going to break up the process into several stages.
 In this first stage, you will be doing two distinct things.
 You will first clearly articulate some question about time.
 By 'clearly articulate', I mean that the question must be a simple 'what', 'why', or 'how' question.
-It should be one sentence long, i.e., require no big interlude.
-And it must be a question that is small enough that you can feasibly have a chance of answering it within the next 3 months.
+And it must be a question that is small enough that you can feasibly have a chance of answering it within the next 2-3 months.

 After articulating your question, you will **begin** to prepare an annotated bibliography that addresses that topic.